 | MySQL password: ****************

 | Apache Solr Path: /solr/website.com

 | (or https://22.214.171.124:10000 before propagation)

-The Domain Configuration menu block features all the important functions with regard to managing your domain such as changing domain name, changing password, DNS options and DNS records, editing proxy websites, email settings, PHP versions, website options and website redirects.
+The Domain Configuration menu block features all the important functions with regard to managing your domain such as cloning domain, DNS options, DNS records and PHP versions.

 This page is primarily for configuring the SPF (Sender Policy Framework) DNS record, which is used by other mail servers to ensure that email claiming to be from a mailbox in this domain actually was.
 This prevents spammers and worms from faking source email addresses, thus allowing them to be more easily blocked.

 A domain's SPF record specifies the mail servers that are allowed to send email from that domain, and a policy to apply to other senders.
 Recipient servers can then lookup this record, and compare the address of the system sending email with the allow list for the sender's domain.

 This page shows DNS records in the selected domain, and allows them to be created, edited and deleted.
 To change an existing record, simply click on its name.
 To add a record, select a type from the menu at the bottom of the list and click the Create Record button.
 To remove records, check the boxes next to their names and click Delete Selected.